 Running below the Navigation Menu you will see several default feature tabs.
+The 1st 2 are specific to Artemis.
+The rest of this document will feature on these 2 tabs.

-- Artemis This is the core tab for Apache ActiveMQ Artemis specific functionality.
-The rest of this document will focus on this. - Dashboard Here you can create and save graphs and tables of metrics available via JMX, a default jvm health dashboard is provided. - JMX This exposes the raw Jolokia JMX so you can browse/access all the JMX endpoints exposed by the JVM. - Threads This allows you to monitor the thread usage and their state.
+- Artemis This shows detailed information of Apache ActiveMQ Artemis specific functionality in a tabular format. - Artemis JMX This is a JMX view of Apache ActiveMQ Artemis specific functionality. - JMX This exposes the raw Jolokia JMX so you can browse/access all the JMX endpoints exposed by the JVM. - Runtime This allows you to monitor the thread usage and their state as well as view metrics etc..